Svilen-Stefanov/Data-Stream-Processing/README.md

 ### First run of the project

 #### Creating and filling the database
+Within the setup.sh script which you have previously ran, another one is also being called - import.sh.
+This script creates and fills the tables in database.
+The data which is used for importing, originates from the provided CSV files.

-Unless the tables already exist, which they should not on the first run of the project, they will be populated from the CSV files that are located on the paths in the config file.
+This is how the code currently works: ***ONLY*** if the tables do not already exist, and they should exist on the first run of the project because of the setup.sh script, they will be populated from the CSV files that are located on the paths in the config file.
 We use 12 CSV files from the tables folder in dataset.
 This CSV files first fill the tables and then database is used to create similarity matrix between users for task 2.